paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-111-weather-research-and-forecasting-innovation.md

 (3) **Performance by other employees** — Performance of the responsibilities outlined in this section is not limited to the warning coordination meteorologist position.

-**(b) Primary Role of warning coordination meteorologists** The primary role of the warning coordination meteorologist shall be to carry out the responsibilities required by this section.
+**(b) Primary role of warning coordination meteorologists** The primary role of the warning coordination meteorologist shall be to carry out the responsibilities required by this section.

 **(c) Responsibilities**